 Key Technology

-The Smartwool Merino Run Cold Weather Gloves solve the central challenge of winter running handwear: synthetic gloves either trap sweat and cause a chill-back effect or they fail to provide enough warmth at low temperatures.
+The Smartwool Thermal Merino Glove solves the central challenge of winter running handwear: synthetic gloves either trap sweat and cause a chill-back effect or they fail to provide enough warmth at low temperatures.
 Merino wool's natural temperature regulation handles the varying effort levels of a run without the sweat-accumulation problem that synthetic gloves struggle with.
-The Merino Run blend uses a high-percentage merino content that provides genuine warmth down to about 20°F while wicking moisture during sustained aerobic effort.
-After two hours in the cold, your hands stay comfortable in these gloves in a way that comparable synthetic running gloves rarely achieve.
+Smartwool builds this glove from 100% merino wool in an interlocked knit structure, a denser construction than a plain jersey knit that adds warmth and durability while keeping the moisture-wicking and odor-resistant properties merino is known for.
+For most runners it handles cool-to-cold conditions well as a standalone glove and works as a liner under a shell when temperatures drop further.

 The fit is snug without being restrictive — important for running gloves, which need to stay in place during arm swing without bunching in the palm or creating friction at the wrist transition.
-Smartwool's construction keeps the seam placement away from high-contact areas, and the elastic cuff sits under your jacket sleeve without creating a pressure point.
-The gloves taper correctly through the fingers, which matters for maintaining dexterity while wearing them: adjusting headphones, operating a GPS watch, or managing nutrition packaging all remain possible without removing the gloves.
+The interlocked knit gives the glove a bit more structure than a thin liner, so it holds its shape through repeated wear, and the fabric tapers cleanly through the fingers.
+That matters for maintaining dexterity while wearing them: adjusting headphones, operating a GPS watch, or managing nutrition packaging all remain possible without removing the gloves.
+Smartwool offers the glove in a full unisex size run from XS to XL, so dialing in a close, non-gapping fit is realistic for most hand sizes.

-At $50, the Merino Run gloves are priced competitively with quality synthetic running gloves and provide meaningfully better temperature regulation.
-They handle the 20°F to 40°F range most effectively.
-Below 20°F, adding a thin liner glove or switching to a shell mitt system provides the additional warmth needed.
+At $40, the Thermal Merino Glove is priced competitively with quality synthetic running gloves and provides meaningfully better temperature regulation and odor control.
+It is most effective in cool-to-cold conditions; in deep cold, adding a thin liner underneath or wearing it inside a shell mitt provides the additional warmth needed.
 The merino content also means these gloves remain wearable on back-to-back days without the odor that accumulates in synthetic gloves after a single sweaty run.
+Care is straightforward but merino-specific: machine wash cold on a gentle cycle and dry flat rather than tumble drying.
 A worthy upgrade if you've struggled with cold or clammy hands during winter training.

 Pros

-• +Merino wool blend regulates temperature across varying effort levels
+• +100% merino wool regulates temperature across varying effort levels

 • +Natural odor resistance for multi-day wearability